 - London Spezial and Europa Spezial tickets give huge discounts on international trips to and from Germany.
 See more special offers and cheap train tickets in Germany.

-- Compare cross-border journeys on InterCity Express (ICE), Thalys and TGV trains on one site.
+- Compare cross-border journeys on InterCity Express (ICE), Thalys and TGV trains.

 Germany rail map